gmvoit/just-the-docs/descriptions/FittingData.md

 ### Unresolved Properties

-Sometimes the only information we can gather about a galactic atmosphere is unresolved and represented a quantity integrated over solid angle.
+Sometimes the only information we can gather about a galactic atmosphere is unresolved and corresponds to a projected model quantity integrated over solid angle.
 The output of an **ExpCGM** model can provide predictions for some of those unresolved properties.

 #### Integrated Compton Parameter